How to Play A Tight, Aggressive Poker Strategy

 Raising this flop is not necessarily good.
 While it is likely that you have the best hand at this stage, (barring your opponent holding a set or a hand like K-8, but both are pretty unlikely), you won’t earn much profit by raising.

 Let’s look at it another way.
-If you raise his flop bet, there are only a few hands he can be holding which he will call with and not have you beat.
-He is more likely to check-raise the flop with something like K-T and would normally just call a bet if he was holding a 9-8.
-So if you raise and he folds you have let him get away without making a mistake.
+If you raise their flop bet, there are only a few hands they’ll call with that don’t have you beat.
+They are more likely to check-raise the flop with something like K-T and would normally just call a bet if they were holding something like 9-8.
+So if you raise and they fold you have let them get away without making a mistake.

-Calling a single bet here is a worse mistake for him than folding to two bets.
-Give him the chance to make that mistake.
-If he has nothing then you don’t lose all that much by not raising this flop anyway.
+Making a further bet on the turn is a worse mistake for them than folding to a raise on the flop.
+Give them the chance to make that mistake.
+If they have nothing then you don’t lose all that much by not raising this flop anyway.

 Thus the correct play would be to just call, giving the big blind a chance to make a more expensive mistake.
-You can then trap him on the Turn for two big bets.
+You can then trap them on the turn with a raise.

 Tight aggressive poker is all about careful, solid play that is geared to minimize your mistakes, while pushing your opponent to make them.
 By following this style and understanding when to change gears and when to apply the brakes, you will continually rack up good wins against the majority of the opponents you will face in cash games.